MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/revision-heidi/appv-deploying-the-appv-sequencer-and-client.md

 To manage the ADMX template, perform the following steps on the computer that you will use to manage Group Policy.
 This is typically the Domain Controller.

-1. Save the **.admx** file to the following directory: **Windows \\ PolicyDefinitions**
+1. Save the **.admx** file to the following directory: ```Windows \\ PolicyDefinitions```
-2. Save the **.adml** file to the following directory: **Windows \\ PolicyDefinitions \\ <Language Directory>**
+2. Save the **.adml** file to the following directory: ```Windows \\ PolicyDefinitions \\ <Language Directory>```

 After you have completed the preceding steps, you can use Group Policy to configure the client settings by using the Group Policy Management Console under **Computer Configuration** > **Administrative Templates** > **System** > **App-V**.

 ## Understanding Shared Content Store mode for App-V clients

-The App-V Shared Content Store (SCS) mode enables the SCS App-V clients to run virtualized applications without saving any of the associated package data locally.
-All required virtualized package data is transmitted across the network; therefore, you should only use the SCS mode in environments with a fast connection.
+App-V Shared Content Store (SCS) mode lets SCS App-V clients run virtualized applications without having to save any of the associated package data locally.
+All required virtualized package data is transmitted across the network; therefore, you should only use SCS mode in environments with a fast connection.
 Both the Remote Desktop Services (RDS) and the standard version of the App-V client are supported with SCS mode.

 >[!IMPORTANT]
 >If the App-V client is configured to run in the SCS mode, the location where the App-V packages are streamed from must be available, otherwise, the virtualized package will fail.
 Additionally, we do not recommend deployment of virtualized applications to computers that run the App-V client in the SCS mode across the internet.